MarynaPR/e-commerce-back-end/README.md

 ## Description :page_with_curl:

 This code features a back end for an e-commerce site.
 With working Express.js API it configures the use of Sequelize to interact with a MySQL database.
-It shows the configuration to connect a database using Sequelize.

 ## Technology Used :label: